Make Existing PowerPoints Accessible

 How to fix it

-PowerPoint’s Check Accessibility tool will show Hard-to-read text contrast as a warning.
+PowerPoint’s Check Accessibility tool will show Hard-to-read text contrast.

 However, PowerPoint only checks shaded textboxes and table cells with coloured shading.
 PowerPoint does not analyze font colour against slide background, even if the slide background is a solid colour.
 To ensure fully accessible colour, some manual checks are required.